 Note that IT restrictions mean that emails with a size greater than 5Mb are blocked by our server, however if you receive an email auto-response, this will confirm that the email has been received by us.
 We do not send email acknowledgements of extra documents received by email.

 If you receive a request from the Department to provide more information or undertake additional assessments, you must do this in the timeframe requested, or your application may be refused.
 Extensions are not generally provided.
 (As Police certificates can take more time to obtain, if you have been requested to provide Police certificate(s), you should provide evidence to us that you have applied for these within the requested period and are waiting for the certificate(s) to arrive).

 Do not provide original documents to us unless we ask you.

-Supporting documents lodged in Vietnam generally do not need to be translated into English, however if you are lodging a Partner visa application (for either a temporary or permanent visa), please get English translations of any documents.
+If you are lodging a Partner visa application (for either a temporary or permanent visa), please get English translations of any documents.
+Otherwise, supporting documents lodged in Vietnam generally do not need to be translated into English.

 You can update your details directly via ImmiAccount.